Maurice189/VisualSorting/readme.md

 just an installation script for linux.A Windows installation script will be published as soon as possible.

 <br /><h3>Installation</h3>
-There are two ways to get the application work.
-Either you download the .zip and compile the source code yourself , or you use the installation scripts for your respective platform.
-The second way is a fully integration in your desktop and therefore recommended<br /><br />
+For the installation a script is located in the repository folder.
+For every platform exist a sepeperate script.
+You could even compile the source code by yourself, but the application needs special program paramters to work correctly.
+The installation script will create a program folder and copy the executable jar and other files like images and a execute script into it.

-<b>First way</b><br />
+As well as a shortcut icon is created to provide a easy way to start the application.<br /><br />

 First download the .zip file from the repository page or with the direct download link
 <a href ="https://github.com/Maurice189/VisualSorting/archive/master.zip">`https://github.com/Maurice189/VisualSorting/archive/master.zip`</a>.
 Afterwards unzip the the downloaded file.
 <br /><br /><b>For Linux:</b><br />